raphamorim/wasm-and-rust/README.md

 }
 ```

+If're not familiar with almost none of this code.
+I extremally recommend you to stop few minutes on [Rust by Example](https://rustbyexample.com/hello.html).

 ## Why it Right Now?

 JavaScript was created in 1995.
 It wasn’t designed to be fast, and for the first decade, it wasn’t fast.
 Then the browsers started getting more competitive.